AskBob's Best of 2023 - Part Two

-Did you see Part One of my “Best of 2022” series?
+Did you see Part One of my “Best of 2023” series?
 Today, I've got another group of ten very popular AskBob articles for you.
-These have been selected using semi-sentient AI software that I 'borrowed' from a secret underground laboratory, and with help from injectable nanobots, excerpts from high-profile data breaches, and a guy named Vinny, who knows a guy who lives near the police station in a major metropolitan area.
-I might possibly have used the AskBob server stats as well.
-I hope you'll read each one, leave your own comments, and share them with your Email, Facebook and other online friends.
+These have been selected with help from semi-sentient robots, excerpts from high-profile data breaches, input from clandestine 5G cellular towers, and artificial intelligence software that I 'borrowed' from a secret underground laboratory.
+Some mass may have been lost in the process, and for that, I apologize to the physicists at the Large Hadron Collider.
+I hope you'll read each one, leave your own comments, and share them with your email, and social media contacts.

 Your Favorite AskBob Stories of 2022

 In AskBob's Best of 2023 - Part One, some of the topics were focused on dealing with Security, Free Software, Television and AI.
 Looking at today, some of the key concepts that jump out at me are Search, Speed, and Privacy.
 I hope you'll enjoy today's final Top Ten of 2023...

 1. Here's How to Speed Up Your Internet Connection

 An AskBob reader asked me for tips to speed up his Internet connection.
 Unless you enjoy watching paint dry, a slow internet connection can be very frustrating, especially when you're trying to stream a movie, play an online game, or just browse the web.
 Sometimes the slowdown is beyond your control; the Internet is subject to traffic jams and congestion, just like any other highway.
 Fortunately, there are several steps you can take to speed up your internet connection.
 Here's a bucket of tips and tools that can help you go faster on the information highway...

 2. Fileless Malware: The Ghost in Your Computer